bitcoin-dot-org/Bitcoin.org/en/full-node.md

 We can't provide direct support, but if you see a way to improve these instructions, please [open an issue.](https://github.com/bitcoin-dot-org/bitcoin.org/issues/new)

+## Configuration Tuning

+This section contains advice about how to change your Bitcoin Core configuration to adapt it to your needs.

+There are two ways to change your configuration.
+The first is to start Bitcoin Core with the options you want.
+For example, if you want to limit it to using one CPU core for signature verification, you can start Bitcoin Core like this:

+{% highlight bash %}
+## Bitcoin Core daemon
+bitcoind -par=1 -daemon

+## Bitcoin Core GUI
+bitcoin-qt -par=1
+{% endhighlight %}

+Once you've decided you like an option, you can add it to the Bitcoin Core configuration file.
+You can find that file in the following
+directories:

+- Windows: %APPDATA%\Bitcoin\

+- OSX: $HOME/Library/Application Support/Bitcoin/

+- Linux: $HOME/.bitcoin/

+To add an option to the configuration file, just remove its leading dash.
+You may also need to remove any quotation marks you used in your shell.
+For example, the `-par` option seen above would look like this in the configuration file:

+{% highlight text %}
+par=1
+{% endhighlight %}

+If you have any questions about configuring Bitcoin Core, please stop by one of our [forums](/en/bitcoin-core/help#forums) or [live chatrooms](/en/bitcoin-core/help#live).

 </div>
 <script>updateToc();</script>